yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 Bank did not create the offsetting accounts to obscure fraudulent money creation.
 Bank created offsetting accounts for two reasons:

-* Encourage Borrower to deposit the money into Bank as opposed to a competing bank or his own hoard.
+* Preclude physical transfer just to redeposit the money into Bank.
-* Preclude the need for Borrower to physically receive the money just to redeposit it in an account
+* Encourage redeposit into Bank as opposed to a competitor (or own hoard).

 In summary, it has been shown that: